 Climate Change – more diplomacy needed

 Climate Change is a serious issue.
 The condition and functioning of the planetary system of the atmosphere, the oceans, and life on earth – including the role of forests and animals is extremely complex.
 Solar activity and volcanic activity both have an important influence on our atmosphere, oceans and the biosphere.
 Natural causes led to climate change before and there will be climate change in the future.
 We had ice ages and warm times.
 Science has made a lot of progress, but we still do not fully understand all the factors that work together to form what we call the climate.
+But that does not change then fact that science has a consensus that human-made climate change is a main factor that needs to be addressed.

 Some climate sceptics conclude from our incomplete knowledge that we should not care about the global climate.
 That is a position comparable to somebody who believes that health and safety are unimportant because we do not know everything about all life risks, or to somebody who would reject a life insurance because nobody knows exactly when his or her life will end.
 Not to care is an irresponsible behaviour.

 During the last four centuries the industrial revolution has changed the composition of the atmosphere.
 After the industrial revolution happened, this human influence on the global system has accelerated dramatically.
 Today the belief that human activity is only marginally responsible for global climate change is just a wrong belief.
 Scientific evidence shows that this is just not true.
 We may still know less than we would like to know, but what we know is enough to be alarmed.
+We have the highest concentration of CO2 and Methane in the atmosphere for at least 800.000 years.
+There were much higher concentrations in geological times before that – but then we did not have a planet inhabited by billions of human beings.
+Earlier atmospheric conditions were certainly not healthy for mankind.

 I have great respect for those who fight for a better climate policy, especially in non-governmental organizations.
 The different green movements have contributed to put the issue on the agenda.
 However a certain alarmism is inherent to that form of activism which I believe is less helpful to resolve the problems of climate change.